ORACAL: A Robust and Explainable Multimodal Framework for Smart Contract Vulnerability Detection with Causal Graph Enrichment: Threats to Validity

 \subsection{Construct Validity}

-\begin{itemize} \item \textbf{Label Reliability:} Ground truth labels are derived from heterogeneous sources, introducing potential noise.
+Construct validity concerns whether our chosen measurements and labels accurately reflect the theoretical concepts being studied.
+We address the following challenges: \begin{itemize} \item \textbf{Label Reliability:} Ground truth labels are derived from heterogeneous sources, introducing potential noise.
 We mitigate this by using consolidated datasets with multi-tool voting and cross-referencing automated labels with manual case studies to validate semantic consistency.

 \item \textbf{Explainability Ground Truth:} Explainability evaluation relies on LLMAV's manual line-level annotations, involving subjective boundary decisions.
 We address this by evaluating on both LLMAV and DAppScan, demonstrating consistent explainer rankings across independent datasets, reducing the likelihood of methodology artifacts.